Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 ## Compute tests results

-That was easy part, as we measured only very simple operations like component-wise multiplication and multiplying vector by scalar value which very easily translates to SIMD operations.
-Now lets test little bit more complicated expressions.
+That was an easy part, as we measured only very simple operations like component-wise multiplication and multiplying vector by scalar value which very easily translates to SIMD operations.
+Now let's test a bit more complicated expressions.

 ### Compute 1 test: